EtchUK/Etch.OrchardCore.Lever/README.md

 By default various fields are being indexed to enable implementation of a comprehensive job search.
 Title, team, location & commitment are all indexed and an example query has been provided.

+### Features

+There is a RSS feed feature included in this module which allows users to access RSS feed in [MCV jobs](https://mcvuk.careerwebsite.com/r/jobs/post/batch_specs.cfm) format.
+The URL to access the feed is `/postings/feed/mcv`.

 ## Packaging

 When the theme is compiled (using `dotnet build`) it's configured to generate a `.nupkg` file (this can be found in `\bin\Debug\` or `\bin\Release`).